N2CON TECHNOLOGY

 Common failure modes

-Unknown senders are the most common failure mode.
 Marketing tools, CRMs, invoicing platforms, ticketing systems, and HR tools often send mail from your domain without being included in SPF or DKIM configuration.
 These third-party senders accumulate over years, and each one is a potential authentication failure that blocks legitimate mail when you enforce DMARC.

-SPF bloat happens when too many include lookups push the record past DNS lookup limits, causing permanent errors (permerrors) that make all your mail fail SPF validation.
+Too many include lookups push SPF records past DNS lookup limits, causing permanent errors that make all your mail fail.
 DKIM drift occurs when vendors change their signing configuration or rotate selectors without notifying you, breaking DKIM until DNS is updated.
-DMARC gets stuck at p=none indefinitely in organizations that collect reports but never act on them, meaning spoofing remains possible.

 Moving to quarantine or reject without validating all senders first will break legitimate mail.
 Subdomains are often left unmanaged while the root domain is protected, giving attackers a weaker target.
-Each of these failures is fixable, but they require intentional inventory work and staged enforcement rather than a single configuration change.

 Why you should care (business outcomes)